dibalokechanda/fault_bat/README.md

 - `--number-of-samples-for-each-node`: For each node in the feeder system, how many data points are to be generated.

 - `--change-load-values`: If the load value needs to be changed or not.
-We
+We recommend setting it to 'yes' if you plan to use the dataset for fault detection.
+Changing the load value simulates a non-fault event.

+- `--load-value-KW-lower-end`: The load value is sampled from a uniform distribution.
+This parameter defines the lower end of the uniform distribution.

+- `--load-value-KW-upper-end`: The load value is sampled from a uniform distribution.
+This parameter defines the upper end of the uniform distribution.

 ### Execute the code